-- 1. To provide a supportive transitional route into higher education equipping students with the skills essential for successful participation in academic study - 2.
-Demonstrate a knowledge and critical understanding of multidisciplinary and interdisciplinary theory and practice in the context of Sport Conditioning and Performance Analysis and its applications in athlete performance and development. - Undertake competent methods of scientific enquiry, critical interpretation, analysis and evaluation of data and be able to use appropriate technologies and techniques specific to Sport Conditioning and Performance Analysis to provide evidence-based practice. - 4.
-Critically reflect as an independent practitioner, appraise professional practice regarding learned theory and show commitment to continuing professional development and lifelong learning. - 5.
-Demonstrate graduate qualities and transferable skills that reflect current workforce requirements necessary for success in the workplace, working collaboratively with other sport-related professionals. - 6.
-Demonstrate competence in research methods including appropriate designs, methodical data collection, producing independent intellectual work that provides evidence of critical analysis, evaluation, synthesis and interpretation of data collected.
+- Demonstrate a knowledge and critical understanding of multidisciplinary and interdisciplinary theory and practice in the context of Sport Conditioning and Performance Analysis and its applications in athlete performance and development - 2.
+Undertake competent methods of scientific enquiry, critical interpretation, analysis and evaluation of data and be able to use appropriate technologies and techniques specific to Sport Conditioning and Performance Analysis to provide evidence-based practice. - Critically reflect as an independent practitioner, appraise professional practice regarding learned theory and show commitment to continuing professional development and lifelong learning - 4.
+Demonstrate graduate qualities and transferable skills that reflect current workforce requirements necessary for success in the workplace, working collaboratively with other sport-related professionals. - 5.
+Demonstrate competence in research methods including appropriate designs, methodical data collection, producing independent intellectual work that provides evidence of critical analysis, evaluation, synthesis and interpretation of data collected